 - Install only the plugins that you really need.
 Delete inactive plugins from your site, as these use resources.

 - Many free plugins normally come with very little to no support from the plugin developer.
 When considering paid plugins, we recommend that you do a little research first to see what kind of reputation the developer has when it comes to offering support, updates, new features, etc. Be sure to check some of our WordPress plugin reviews for more helpful information.

 - If you see that an unsupported plugin has not been updated for a very long time (e.g. two years), then think twice before using it on your website or blog.
 The WordPress core software is updated regularly and older plugins that have not been updated can cause conflicts.

 - Always keep all plugins up-to-date.
 Older plugin not only can cause errors and conflicts, they could also have vulnerabilities that could be exploited by hackers and malicious software.

 As you can see, WordPress plugins are an important component of WordPress and contribute to making it the most downloaded content management system available.
 Plugins also provide WordPress users with easy, simple and inexpensive ways to add instant functionality to their website without spending thousands of dollars on outsourced web developers.

 If there is a feature you want for your web presence, you can guarantee that a WordPress plugin probably exists that will do exactly what you need it to do, and that it can either be accessed for FREE, or if it’s a premium plugin, that it will be surprisingly inexpensive.

 (Whatever you need done, there’s a WordPress plugin for that!)

-And, if by any chance this plugin does not exist, then it can probably be developed for you for a very reasonable price.
+And, if by any chance this plugin does not exist, then it can most certainly be developed for you at a reasonable cost.

-Hopefully, this information has given you a better understanding of plugins – what plugins are and how they can improve your WordPress site.
+Hopefully, now you have a better understanding of plugins – what they are and how they can significantly expand your blog.
 See our published posts to learn about more popular plugins that we recommend using.